Big Button - Part 9 - Rust Development Workflow

 bacon 🥓

-This tool is a background code checker/linter for Rust that provides real-time error detection and warnings with minimal user interaction. bacon runs continuously in a separate terminal, providing immediate feedback as you code.
+This tool is a background code checker/linter for Rust that provides real-time error detection and warnings with minimal user interaction. bacon usually is run continuously in a separate terminal, providing immediate feedback as the code changes.

 Terminal window